Bug #392

 Tried booting not using them and so far doesn't hang.

-Updated by TGEN almost 18 years ago
+Updated by TGEN about 18 years ago

 Might be that it can't gather enough entropy; where does it gather